vikrant82/chat-analyzer/overview.md

 **1. High-Level Summary**
    - **Purpose:** This project provides a chat analysis service that can be invoked via Webex or Telegram bots.
 It summarizes chat conversations and can also act as a conversational AI.
-   - **User:** Developers and end-users who want to quickly understand the content of a chat conversation.
+   - **Users:** Developers and end-users who want to quickly understand the content of a chat conversation.
    - **Core Functionality:**
-     - **Webex Bot Integration**: Allows users to register a Webex bot and invoke the chat analyzer from any Webex space by mentioning the bot.
+     - **Webex Bot Integration:** Register a Webex bot and invoke the analyzer from any Webex space by mentioning the bot.
-           - **Webex Threading**: The application correctly handles threaded conversations in Webex.
-Messages are grouped by thread, and the context is formatted to preserve the conversational flow.
-           - **Webex Image Support**: The application can now process and include images from Webex chats in its analysis, passing them to the multimodal AI model.
+       - **Threading (Webex + Telegram):** Threaded conversations are preserved.
+Webex uses native thread IDs.
+Telegram threads are reconstructed by resolving reply-chain roots; replies are grouped under the root.
+Transcript packaging emits explicit “--- Thread Started/Ended ---” markers to preserve conversational flow for the LLM.
+       - **Image Support (Provider-Agnostic):** Images from Webex and Telegram can be included, subject to configurable processing rules (enable flag, max size, optional allowed MIME types).
+Media is base64-encoded and sent to multimodal models as image parts with adjacent caption grounding.
-     - **Telegram Bot Integration**: Allows users to register a Telegram bot and interact with it directly to get summaries of any chat.
+     - **Telegram Bot Integration:** Register a Telegram bot and interact directly for summaries.
+Supports `/aimode` to switch to conversational AI.
-     - **/aimode for Telegram Bot**: A feature that enables a conversational AI mode, allowing users to ask direct questions to the AI about the chat history.

 **2. Technology Stack**
    - **Languages:** Python